Mohamed Zidan: Werder Bremen and Mainz 05

-Zidan's performance in the Danish League had resulted in several top European clubs gaining interest in signing the striker.
+Zidan's performance in the Danish League had resulted in interest among several top European clubs in signing the striker.
 In the winter break of the 2004–05 season, he was loaned by German club Werder Bremen for the remainder of the 2004–05, with an option to buy in the summer.
 In the summer of 2005 he was bought by Werder for a fee believed to be around €3.5 million.
 On 31 August 2005, Zidan was loaned out to Mainz for the 2005–06 season.
 He went on to score nine goals in 26 appearances, seven as a substitute for Mainz.
 In the 2006–07 pre-season friendly matches, he retained his form with Werder Bremen, starting six of the seven matches he had played and scored four goals.
 Zidan's performance in the semi-final match of the 2006 DFB-Ligapokal against Hamburger SV on 1 August 2006, including bagging a goal in the 50th minute, earned him the man of the match award and ensured his club's qualification to the cup final.

 However, after a trail of injuries, Zidan was on the receiving end of less playing time.
 After months of speculations, following the limited playing time and injuries, Werder Bremen announced on 16 January 2007 that Zidan would be transferred to Mainz for a reported 2.8 million Euros fee, which made it the largest ever purchase in the club's history, passing his medical on 17 January 2007.
 He scored six goals in the first 5 matches with his new club, catapulting the team from last, to 10th place on 1 March 2007 with 27 points.
 The Egyptian talent also received 50% of votes by the Kicker magazine, and earned himself the title of "Player of the month" in February in Germany, while Mainz became "Team of the Month" in the German Bundesliga.